bisq-network/bisq/doc/build.md

 If you want to run locally a seed node via Tor you need to add your seed node's hidden service address to the SeedNodesRepository.java class.
 You can find the hidden service address after you started once a seed node.
 Start it with a placeholder address like:

-    $ java -jar seednode/target/SeedNode.jar --bitcoinNetwork=REGTEST --nodePort=8002 --myAddress=xxxxxxxx.onion:8002 --appName=Bitsquare_seed_node_xxxxxxxx.onion_8000
+    $ java -jar seednode/target/SeedNode.jar --baseCryptoNetwork=BTC_REGTEST --nodePort=8002 --myAddress=xxxxxxxx.onion:8002 --appName=bisq_seed_node_xxxxxxxx.onion_8000

 Once the hidden service is published (check console output) quit the seed node and copy the hidden service address from the console output.
-Alternatively you can navigate to the application directory and open Bitsquare_seed_node_xxxxxxx.onion_8002/tor/hiddenservice/hostname. use that hidden service address also to rename the xxxxxxx placeholder of your Bitsquare_seed_node_xxxxxxx.onion_8002 directory.
+Alternatively you can navigate to the application directory and open bisq_seed_node_xxxxxxx.onion_8002/tor/hiddenservice/hostname. use that hidden service address also to rename the xxxxxxx placeholder of your bisq_seed_node_xxxxxxx.onion_8002 directory.
 Start again the SeedNode.jar now with the correct hidden service address.
 Instructions are also at the SeedNodesRepository class.